JOHN B. KING JR.

 “As a teenager, I was angry and I got kicked out of high school.
 I often say that I am the first U.S. Secretary of Education to be kicked out of high school, but I hope I am not the last...everyone deserves to be seen, heard and to be given a chance to reach their full potential.”

 Serving alongside President Obama, John led an agency with a nearly $70 billion budget and was responsible for early childhood education, K-12 public schools serving more than 50 million students, and higher education including nearly 20 million students in the nation’s public and private colleges.
 John has the executive leadership and management experience to move the state forward and make Maryland a national leader on the issues that matter.
-John will work to give every child in the state a fair shot at success, expand economic opportunity and dignity, create more good paying jobs, and ensure all Marylanders have access to affordable, quality health care and a healthy, sustainable environment.
+John will work to give every child in the state a fair shot at success, expand economic opportunity and dignity, create more good paying jobs, and guarantee universal health care as a human right and a healthy, sustainable environment for all Marylanders.

 A lifelong educator, John will be a governor who leads by listening, creates seats at the table for those who have too often been ignored, ensures government is a force for good in people's lives, and believes in the potential of every Marylander.